neoneddy/modMobile/core/components/modmobile/docs/readme.txt

 Description:
 This package installs a 'modMobile' plugin and a modMobile snippet.
 The plugin will auto detect if a user is on a mobile device.
 From there you can configure a template to be used for mobile devices.
-And/or the plugin can set a property value (mobile) and then you can use the property in your Template with the If snippet like so:
+And/or the plugin can set a placeholder and then you can use the property in your Template, Snippet or Chunks.

+Use the If snippet like so:
 [[If?
   &subject=`[[+modxSiteTemplate]]`
   &operand=`mobile`